rkmtlab/multi-ems/README.md

 ## Publications

 Michinari Kono, Yoshio Ishiguro, Takashi Miyaki, and Jun Rekimoto.
 2018.
 Design and Study of a Multi-Channel Electrical Muscle Stimulation Toolkit for Human Augmentation.
 In Proceedings of the 9th Augmented Human International Conference (AH '18).
 ACM, New York, NY, USA, Article 11, 8 pages.
 DOI: https://doi.org/10.1145/3174910.3174913

+The following article includes a survey of EMS in HCI, and safety topics.
+Michinari Kono, Takumi Takahashi, Hiromi Nakamura, Takashi Miyaki, and Jun Rekimoto.
+2018.
+Design Guideline for Developing Safe Systems that Apply Electricity to the Human Body.
+ACM Trans.
+Comput.-Hum.
+Interact.
+25, 3, Article 19 (June 2018), 36 pages.
+DOI: https://doi.org/10.1145/3184743

 ## License